Miaooocat/Miaooocat.github.io/notes/knowledge/science/computer_science/language/javascript/javascript_notes_es6/index.md

 # Javascript Notes 2 ES6

-# JavaScript ES6 Overview
+# JavaScript ES6

 ECMAScript is a standardized version of JavaScript with the goal of unifying the language's specifications and features.
-As all major browsers and JavaScript-runtimes follow this specification, the term **ECMAScript** is interchangeable with the term **JavaScript**.
+The term **ECMAScript** is interchangeable with the term **JavaScript**.

-## Syntax
+## Basic Syntax

 ### `let` and `const`
 - Variables declared with `let` and `const` are scoped to the block`{ }`, not to the function.